unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ![Architecture Design](img/Architecture.png)

 ### Document

 We will document the API as a readable, user friendly website form.
 As specification suggested, we will use swagger to document our API.
 It will develop a clear guide for further website request.
 It should show all the methods we have, what parameters that function needs, what is the response of the API and what the response indicates also gives example of how to use each function.

 ### Testing

 - **Unit Testing**
 - **Functional Testing**

 In summary,we are going to use Vue and Vuefity as our major platform to develop our frontend the actual website online.On the other side,we are use combination of Python and Django as our platform to develop the API module, for further documenting API we use Swagger to build a readable web form guide for website developer.
 Based on the development of the API,we use JS in frontend to request API by passing through the require parameters such as token,date range,keyword and location etc..
 As result, API will response a json object contains the related reports or user's information.

-# 2. Discuss your current thinking about how parameters can be passed to your module and how results are collected.
-Show an example of a possible interaction. (e.g.- sample HTTP calls with URL	and parameters)
+## Set API Module to Service Mode

+## Input of API Modules

+## Output of API Modules

 Based on the structure of API,we will use JS for requesting data by passing through the parameters.Then the API server will response the JSON object by request URL and parameters.API are currently separate into 5 sections reports,reports_event,article,location and user.Each of them provides related method for getting suitable result.
-# Passing Parameters and Collecting Results

 **Input Parameters for API:**